 Probably the island’s most exceptional beach setting, therefore remote.
-One of Koh Lanta’s most southerly resorts fronts a flawless and private cove of snow-white sand, calm turquoise water and angled palms.
+One of Koh Lanta’s most southerly resorts fronts a flawless and private cove of snow-white sand, calm turquoise water, and angled palms.
 Most of the modern-style villas are separated and scattered along the garden path, while those higher up the hill offer more seclusion and serenity, and possibly better views.
 Some villas are almost on top of the sand, barely 20m from the sea, and others face the lush gardens.
 All are bright, elegant and breezy, with soothing tiles, retro-style furniture and space for an extra single bed.
-The Family Villa featuring two bedrooms, two bathrooms and a separate living area can accommodate up to three children, but faces the garden.
+The Family Villa featuring two bedrooms, two bathrooms and a separate living area can accommodate a family of 4 or 5.
 The hotel can organise tours and snorkelling trips, and the beachside pool is sparkling-blue and shady.
 Close to the national park (which is only accessible by car), the resort is however isolated, with no shops or cafés within walking distance.

 Lovely Thai design, ideal beach, and families welcome.
 One of very few on Lanta that looks like it’s in Thailand, this resort is immensely appealing with curved ornamental roofs and tropical gardens of waterfalls, ponds and palms.
 Villas are accessible along a raised boardwalk but are clustered tightly so the balcony and windows directly face other villas, doubtless affecting privacy and peace.
 But inside they are delightful: bright and roomy, with plentiful luggage space and charming old-fashioned wooden furniture, though with an undersized balcony.
 The Family Villas are particularly nice, containing an alcove with a cot, twin wooden bunk beds and a king-sized bed – all without feeling cramped.
 The newer rooms in modern blocks lack charm, but are quieter, and some have connecting doors.
 Nothing is set up for children, but there are two pools and it faces Khlong Dao, an attractive beach.
 It is also walkable to the main road with numerous tourist facilities and to Saladan, home to the port and ample shops and seafood restaurants.